abhishekrawe/open-in-app/README.md

 ## ✨ Run on your Local
 - ⬇️ For Running this repository on a local
-- ⬇️ Frontend - cd to not-an-average-food-app  > npm install > npm run dev
+- ⬇️ Frontend - cd to open-in-app  > npm install > npm run dev